 Wouldn’t it be great if lenders used common sense instead of credit scores to determine your creditworthiness?
 The lender could simply say, “Here’s someone who has a good income, no debt and pays 99 percent of her bills on time — let’s give her a loan.”
 Instead, they rely heavily on credit scores, leaving consumers one financial mishap away from years of borrowing struggles.

 Regardless, credit scores are an important financial reality in the modern world.
-Most homebuyers need a mortgage and plenty of new car buyers require an auto loan.
-College students need to borrow money to get through school — and the list goes on.
+Most home buyers need a mortgage and plenty of new car buyers require an auto loan; college students need to borrow money to get through school, and the list goes on.

 FICO credit scores, which are the mostly widely used at present, range from 300 (worst credit score) to 850 (best credit score).
-As you may expect, your chances of securing a loan at a favorable rate (or qualifying for a loan at all) increase with a higher credit score.
+As you might expect, your chances of securing a loan at a favorable rate (or qualifying for a loan at all) increase with a higher credit score.